Vaccine mandates create conflict with some defiant workers - NewsBreak

 But he’s ready to walk away from his job because of an impending mandate from President Joe Biden that federal contractors and all U.S. businesses with 100 or more workers be fully vaccinated against COVID-19.

-“People are fighting for their constitutional rights — the way they think their life should be,” said Chevalier, one of the hundreds of employees at Bath Iron Works threatening to leave.Well-known Wichita Falls resident shares COVID-19 experience
+“People are fighting for their constitutional rights — the way they think their life should be,” said Chevalier, one of hundreds of employees at Bath Iron Works threatening to leave.White House urges states to prepare to vaccinate kids 5-11

 Chevalier is among a small but significant number of American workers deciding whether to quit their jobs and careers in defiance of what they consider intrusive edicts that affect their freedoms.